keeganmjgreen/3D-Printed-Sensors-Development-Platform/Preparing-Thermal-Sensor-In-Cura.md

 Slice the design and save under a name of your choice as a `.gcode` file.

 ### Step 7
-Follow steps 1 through 4 from the previous section.
+Follow steps 1 through 4 from the previous section (Print original Monti provided thermal sensor) to complete the print, changing the file names there for the ones chosen by you.